 Alas, while they are on their unhelpful hunt, they miss golden opportunities that could have helped them achieve their financial goals and dreams much earlier.

-And one of the most common mistakes that novice investors make is being fixated on cash flow instead of on capital growth, which is where the secret really lies.
+One of the most common mistakes that novice investors make is being fixated on rental yield instead of on capital growth, which is where the secret really lies.

 To prove my point, let's take a look at some capital growth facts.

-The thing is most people’s incomes means they only have the capacity to invest in one property at a time.
+The thing is most people's incomes mean they only have the capacity to invest in one property at a time.

 These days you can't invest in property without a deposit and it's always been hard to save one of those.